xonik/synth-gui-react/utils/envelopes.md

 7) Check: Max index = 349525 * 48 = 16777200 => / 256 = 65535
 8) => Index is also the linear value.
 9) Use index to lookup value.
-10) Now, figure out the difference between the current level and the target level, for example, target level is 2/3 of the maximum level, our desired range is
+10) Now, figure out the difference between the current level and the dst level, for example, dst level is 2/3 of the maximum level, our desired range is

 2 * 65536 / 3 = 43690